Shivers (1975 film): Release

-The film opened in the United States under the title They Came From Within, with regional showings beginning in San Antonio, Texas, on September 26, 1975.
-It was released in Montreal on October 10, 1975, distributed by Cinépix.
+The film was released as Shivers in Canada and the United Kingdom, The Parasite Murders and Frissons in Quebec, and They Came from Within in the United States.
+The film was released in Canada in Montreal by Cinépix on 10 October 1975, in English in three theatres and in French in seven theatres.
+Regional showings in the United States started in San Antonio, Texas, on September 26, 1975.

-Both Shivers and The Parasite Murders were used as titles in Canada, as well as Frissons for Francophone Canada.
-Shivers was used in the United Kingdom.
+It was shown at the Cannes Film Market and the Edinburgh International Film Festival in 1975.
+Shivers and Rabid were re-released as a double feature in Paris in December 1994.

 Home media

 The film was released on DVD by Image Entertainment on September 16, 1998.
 On September 15, 2020, Lionsgate issued the film on Blu-ray in the United States as part of its Vestron Video Collector's Series.
 This release includes, among other features, a new commentary by Cronenberg.

 Reception

-Making $1 million in Canada, Shivers was one of the highest-grossing English-language Canadian films of all time, and more profitable than any previous Canadian film.